 New Art in Forest Park

 When facilitating community engagement during the planning for the Nicholas “Nick” J. Booker Basketball Courts, a theme emerged around the possibility of incorporating public art into the space.
-The seed to incorporate public art at the sports courts near the Dennis & Judith Jones Visitor and Education Center was officially planted when presenting this community feedback to the design team, the City of St. Louis, Forest Park Forever, the Forest Park Advisory Board.
+The seed to include public art at the sports courts near the Dennis & Judith Jones Visitor and Education Center was officially planted when presenting community feedback to the design team, the City of St. Louis, Forest Park Forever, the Forest Park Advisory Board.

 In winter 2025, the City of St. Louis – Department of Parks, Recreation and Forestry and Board of Public Service, Forest Park Forever and The Regional Arts Commission met to define a process for incorporating public art into the court sports area.
-By late spring, a selection committee was formed, a site was selected—the racquetball courts to serve as a canvas for a mural— and project goals were defined.
+By late spring, a selection committee was formed, a site was selected—the racquetball courts to serve as a canvas for a mural — and project goals were defined.

 In early fall 2025, Forest Park Forever and the City of St. Louis released a local and nationwide Call for Artists to design and install a unique mural in Forest Park.
 Over 85 artists applied.
-The public art selection committee reviewed applicant qualifications and their portfolios and selected 3 dynamic artistsMoses Ball, Joseph Mueller and Beau Stanton—to advance in the process.
+The Art Selection Committee reviewed applicant qualifications and their portfolios and selected three dynamic artists as finalists in the process.

-Next step: public review and comments
+Public review and comments

 Project Goals